SparshKhanna0001/fileOrganiser/README.md

 - Files with unrecognised extensions are moved to the `other` folder.
 - The script will not move itself or Python-related files by default.

+## future scope:
+- Ability to customise the folders for customised sorting, json based settings control
+- Using argparse for fast interface

 ## License
 MIT